mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 -   In Step 1, we don't need to enqueue ephemerons.
 -   In Step 2, we iterate through all ephemerons.
-We retain the value if both the ephemeron itself and the key are reached, and the value is not reached yet.
+We retain the value if both the ephemeron itself and the key have been reached, and the value has not been reached, yet.
 We don't need to remove any ephemeron from the list.
 -   When the algorithm completes, we can identify both reachable and unreachable ephemerons that have unreachable keys.
 But we need to remove unreachable (dead) ephemerons from the list because they will be recycled in the `Release` stage.